Data Recovery

 Techs-on-Call is an authorized partner for DriveSavers.
 DriveSavers is an industry leading repair company that saved the Simpsons season 7 (a very good year), Sean Cannery's movie Entrapment, and many others.
 They are recommended by NASA, Microsoft, Apple computers, and many major hard drive manufacturers.

 If you prefer, you can contact DriveSavers directly at 1-800-440-1904.
 If you mention Reseller ID#: DS17109 you will get a 10% discount on all work plus no minimum charge if the data cannot be recovered.
-Visit DriveSavers at drivesavers.com to see their credentials.
+Visit DriveSavers at drivesaversdatarecovery.com to see their credentials.
+You may wish to call us first before calling Drive Savers because from time to time, Techs-on-Call has coupons for Drive Savers.

 As for the accidental formatting or deletion, sending the drive may be necessary.
 DriveSavers can recover files with professional programs.
 However, Techs-on-Call may be able to help too.
 The first thing you must do is discontinue use of the drive.
 When a file is deleted or the hard drive is formatted, the data is not removed.
 Deleting a file tells the operating system that this space is free to use.
 Files may or may not be written there at any time.
 Formating a hard drive tells the operating system the whole drive is blank.
-Except low-level formatting, which requires special programs you most likely don't have access to.
 In both cases, the data is still there, you just have to find it.
 And that can be very tricky and time-consuming.
-And there is no guarentee, especially if the drive has been used a lot.
+And there is no guarantee, especially if the drive has been used a lot.
 You need to act quickly to keep your mistake from being a big problem.

 Note: RAID devices are subject to a $200 minimum fee.